GoogleChrome/developer.chrome.com/site/en/blog/pwa-manifest-id/index.md

 browser will generate an `id` if there is not one in the manifest.
 On desktop, it will be calculated based on the `start_url` in the web app manifest.

-In the future, adding an `id` to the web app manifest will make it possible to change the `start_url` and the manifest path, because the browser will identify the PWA based on the specified `id`, rather than the `start_url` or manifest path.
+Adding an `id` to the web app manifest makes it possible to change the `start_url` and the manifest path, because the browser identifies the PWA based on the specified `id`, rather than the `start_url` or manifest path.

 ## How do I test this today?